7.1. Training

 The Provincial Emergency Response Plan (PERP) should be tested in an exercise on an annual basis.

-Ministry action groups and municipal emergency control groups shall conduct an annual exercise for a simulated emergency incident in order to evaluate respective ministry and municipal emergency plans and procedures.
-(Section 3 (7), Ontario Regulation 380/04).
-If deemed necessary by the applicable ministry or municipality, following an exercise, ministries and municipalities should revise their procedures and emergency plans accordingly to incorporate post-exercise evaluations and after-action review feedback (Section 3 (8), Ontario Regulation 380/04).
+Ministry action groups and MECGs shall conduct an annual exercise for a simulated emergency incident to evaluate respective ministry and municipal emergency plans and procedures (section 3 (7), Ontario Regulation (O. Reg) 380/04).
+If deemed necessary by the applicable ministry or municipality, following an exercise, ministries and municipalities should revise their procedures and emergency plans accordingly to incorporate post-exercise evaluations and after-action review feedback (section 3 (8), O. Reg 380/04).

 7.3.
 After-action reviews